pypy/pypy/pypy/doc/faq.rst

 reproducing the bug ourselves**.
 We cannot do anything with tracebacks from gdb, or core dumps.
 This is not only because the standard PyPy is compiled without debug symbols.
-The real reason is that a C-level traceback is usually of not help at all in PyPy.
+The real reason is that a C-level traceback is usually of no help at all in PyPy.
 Debugging PyPy can be annoying.

 In more details: